-Level 1 Prerequisites: No Basic Skills prerequisite 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Level I Prerequisites: COMPASS Reading = 68 or REA 071 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This is the first of two courses in the developmental math sequence.
 Basic calculations with whole numbers, decimals, integers, and fractions are mastered.
 Applications including percents, statistics, measurement, and problem solving are introduced.
 A systematic method leading to algebraic problem solving is stressed.
 Students who complete this course, and pass the Basic Skills Exam with a minimum score of 75%, are prepared for Foundations of Algebra.